Linda T. (Lynn) Sanford

 Bachelors in Urban Planning, University of Washington.
 1972

-Linda T. (Lynn) Sanford, LICSW, an acclaimed social worker who specializes in helping victims of sexual assault and children whose parents were deployed to Afghanistan and Iraq, will be in residency at Wheelock for one year, beginning in August, 2014.
+Linda T. (Lynn) Sanford, LICSW is an acclaimed social worker who specializes in helping victims of sexual assault and children whose parents were deployed to Afghanistan and Iraq.

-While at the College, she will teach in the Master of Social Work (MSW) program in the Boston and Worcester locations, bringing to bear her extensive trauma-informed practice experience.
-Additionally, she will be actively engaged in our Council on Social Work Education Site Visit in early October, as well as Social Work Department initiatives, and the development of community partnerships through her local contacts and collaborations.
+She teaches in the Master of Social Work (MSW) program in the Boston and Worcester locations, bringing to bear her extensive trauma-informed practice experience.
+Additionally, she is actively engaged in Social Work Department initiatives and the development of community partnerships through her local contacts and collaborations.

 Sanford began her career working with victims of sexual assault.
 She has worked for 20 years with youth who have been convicted of crimes against people (homicide, attempted homicide, and multiple sexual assaults).
 She has also taught at various graduate schools of social work in Massachusetts, achieving the rank of Professor of Practice in 2009.